|

 in a city if necessary to make a point, but avoid making

-a long list of art works or artists for a given place.
+a long list of art works or artists associated with the place.

 |